bbauska/web-start/README.md

 -   All programs, on exit, return an exit code.
 Generally speaking, an exit code of 0 indicates that everything went well, and any other code indicates an error.
-To examine an exit code in bash after running a Python script, use echo \$?.
+To examine an exit code in bash after running a Python script, use echo &dollar;?.

 ## **unittest**